 So, the Kuril Islands must be reliably protected.
 They are so protected as to completely eliminate the landing or destruction from the air.
 Hence, the most advanced air defense and missile defense systems are needed.
 Defense must be echeloned.

 Further.
-The coastline is strengthened by systems that would be effective against any enemy ships at all distances.
-Something similar now exists in the Crimea.
-Enemy ships should not even try to approach the Russian coast.
+The coastline is fortified with systems that would be effective against any enemy ships at all distances.
+Something similar now exists in Crimea.
+Enemy ships should not even try to approach Russian shores.

-What happens after blocking an enemy attack in battle?
-And what is written above is just the very block of protection.
-And then you strike, the purpose of which is to eliminate the advantages of the enemy.
-Simply put, Russia must have forces that would ensure the destruction of the enemy fleet in our waters.
+What happens after blocking an enemy attack in combat?
+And what is written above is just the same protection unit.
+And then you strike, the purpose of which is to eliminate the enemy's advantages.
+Simply put, Russia must have the forces that would ensure the destruction of the enemy fleet in our waters.

 Missile boats and diesel submarines are quite suitable for such a "heart-to-heart talk".
 Well armed and inconspicuous for the enemy, they can bring the fleet a lot of problems.
 Even large warships.
 Not to mention the auxiliary fleet.

-It remains, probably, the most anticipated part of the battle.
-Judge's scream: - Ippon!
+Probably the most long-awaited part of the fight remains.
+Shout from the judge: - Ippon!
 Clear victory.
-But such a victory requires a serious attack.
-This is where atomic submarines, cruisers, destroyers, anti-submarine and landing ships of the 1st rank become necessary.
-Here we will need our strategic bombers and air cover.
+And such a victory requires a serious attack.
+This is where nuclear submarine missile carriers, cruisers, destroyers, anti-submarine and landing ships of the 1st rank become necessary.
+Here our strategic bombers and cover aviation will be needed.

 Instead of deducing